×

 What Counts as Medical Malpractice in Indiana?

-Medical malpractice can refer to any act of negligence, improper treatment, or deviation from an acceptable standard of medical care.
-These mistakes may occur for many reasons, like a doctor’s inexperience, understaffing, staff fatigue, record system flaws, lack of proper training, communication errors and inattention.
+Medical malpractice can refer to any negligence, improper treatment, or deviation from an acceptable standard of medical care.
+These mistakes may occur for many reasons, like a doctor’s inexperience, understaffing, staff fatigue, record system flaws, lack of proper training, communication errors, and inattention.

 Medical malpractice can cause major and even fatal damage to patients.
 Common examples of medical malpractice include: